liferay-search/liferay-docs/en/developer/customization/articles/50-product-navigation/03-customizing-the-control-menu/01-customizing-the-control-menu-intro.markdown

 | <@liferay.control_menu />
 | ```
 |
-| The other product navigation menus (e.g., Product Menu, Simulation Menu) are
+| The other sharepoint navigation menus (e.g., Product Menu, Simulation Menu) are
 | included in this tag, so specifying the above snippet embeds all three menus
 | into your theme.
 Embedding the User Personal Menu is slightly different.
 Visit
 | the